Udit-Shah-37/UMC-203-Projects/README.md

 # UMC-203-Projects

-This repo contains my implementationss of the projects assigned to us in UMC-203 Course
+This repo contains my implementations of the projects assigned to us in UMC-203 Course